HenrikJoreteg/human-javascript/ch04-organizing-your-code.md

 So what makes a module?
 Ideally, I'd suggest each module being in its own file and only exporting one piece of functionality.
 Only having a single export helps you keep clear what purpose the module has and keeps it focused on just that task.
 The goal is having lots of modules that do one thing really well so that your app combines modules into a coherent story.

 When I'm building an app, I intentionally have one main controller object of sorts.
 It's attached to the window as `app` just for convenience.
-For modules that I've written specifically for this app (stuff that's in the clientapp folder) I allow myself the use of that one global to perform app-level actions like navigating, etc.
+For modules that I've written specifically for this app (stuff that's in the client folder) I allow myself the use of that one global to perform app-level actions like navigating, etc.

 The main app object doesn't really need to be all that special.
 Often I create an object literal with a main init function (more on that in Chapter 10).
 But generally it will look like this: